NBA Countdown: 2004–2005

+2005–2006

+For the 2005-06 NBA season, ESPN continued using Saunders, Legler, Smith and Anthony for its pregame show.
+On several occasions that year, ABC analyst Scottie Pippen filled in for Tim Legler while he went on assignment.
+Stephen A. Smith was occasionally absent from the pregame show, likely due to the increased workload he had due to his new talk show, Quite Frankly with Stephen A. Smith.

-Starting on Christmas Day 2005, ABC's NBA pregame show underwent yet another transformation.
+The ABC pregame show underwent yet another transformation.
 It adopted the former name of the ESPN2 Tuesday night NBA studio show, and became known as NBA Nation.
 For most of the season, Mike Tirico hosted the program.
 He was joined by Scottie Pippen, as Steve Jones and Bill Walton both returned to the broadcast booth.
 In the first edition of NBA Nation, Pippen was only seen in the final segment of the show.
 The first three segments involved special-interest stories and a panel of celebrities and sportswriters discussing issues concerning the NBA.
 This panel of guests was the first of only two.
 Though it was originally planned for Tirico to be joined by an in-studio panel of guests each week, the plan was evidently scrapped after January 22.
 Following that, a panel of guests, all of which directly connected to the NBA or basketball in general, joined Tirico via satellite occasionally (with the exception of March 5, when both Mike Krzyzewski and Jerry Colangelo joined Tirico in-studio).
 Until January 29, the program also featured an NBA-related segment from ESPN's Pardon the Interruption.

 On March 3, 2006, the New York Post reported that ABC would replace Tirico with ESPN's Dan Patrick starting on March 19.
 Tirico moved to the number two play-by-play team, behind Mike Breen, and Patrick hosted ABC's coverage every week, including the NBA Finals.
 This move ended the most consistent role The NBA on ABC had, which was of Mike Tirico has studio host.
 In the suddenly revamped edition of NBA Nation, Patrick was joined by Scottie Pippen, who continued his role as pregame analyst, as well as former ESPN commentator and NBA player Mark Jackson and Washington Post and Pardon the Interruption co-host Mike Wilbon on a weekly basis.

 On May 12, 2006, the New York Post reported that Pippen had been let go from his duties as studio analyst for ABC, but would remain an analyst for ESPN.
 ABC went with the team of Dan Patrick, Mark Jackson and Michael Wilbon the rest of the way, representing a complete change from the beginning of the season.